fei-pan/CityU_Thesis/README.md

 # CityU_Thesis

+## UPDATE (Feb 3, 2021)

+I modified some document settings to make the whole template more suitable for some students of CityU.
+Users may use PMingLiU/新細明體 or I.Ming/一點明體 as an alternative.

+Use biber + biblatex please.

+## Previous declaration

 An XeLaTeX thesis template for research postgraduate (MPhil and PhD) and professional doctorate (PD) students at City University of Hong Kong.

 This thesis tempalte builds upon the [CUED PhD thesis template](https://github.com/kks32/phd-thesis-template) from Krishna Kumar.
 It is adapted to meet the regulations governing the format of theses (as of 2018-19).